harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 - Violating part 1 of the ODR will cause the compiler to issue a redefinition error.
 - Violating ODR part 2 will cause the linker to issue a redefinition error.
 - Violating ODR part 3 will cause undefined behavior.
 - Functions that share an identifier but have different sets of parameters are considered to be distinct functions.
-This is called **overloading**, and such definitions do not violate the ODR.
+This is called <mark class="hltr-trippy">overloading</mark>, and such definitions do not violate the ODR.
 More on this topic discussed later on.

 ## Programs with multiple code files
 - As programs get larger, it is common to split them into multiple files for organizational or reusability purposes.